thegaussians/semantic-segmentation/README.md

 # News
  This project is under construction(much more functionalities to be added), but you can use the available fucntions.
+I always welcome and highly appreciate contributions and suggestions from the user.
+Feel free to contact me at --> pratoshk11@gmail.com

  * New -

+  Fixed an error regarding pixel_weights and now it works fine.
+(4/24)

+  A new metric 'Dice Coefficient' has been added, it measures the overlap score b/w images  DC = (2*A^B)/A U B.  (4/24)

+  Altered code architecture for optimised memory and better understanding.
+(4/22)

   The Unet model is added and now available to use.

-  Altered code architecture for optimised memory and better understanding.
+(4/21)

 # Description